alfonsobries/vue-tailwind/README.md

 Vue.use(VueTailwind, MyOwnTheme)
 ```

-Another option is to set the settings directly, check at this example:
+Or just define the settings directly:

 ```js {4,5,6,11}
 import Vue from 'vue'